Finsbury Park Mosque: 2006–2013: Reformation

 Since reopening, it is widely acknowledged that the mosque has not been associated with radical views.
 British authorities have described the transformation of the mosque to be a major accomplishment.
 The Telegraph reported that Finsbury Park Mosque's transformation from "radical hotbed" to "model of community relations" has "since been widely regarded as a success story".
 The mosque made an effort to build ties with the local community, including local MP Jeremy Corbyn, and started engaging non-Muslims and local authorities.

 In 2007 the Policy Exchange think tank, in a report titled The hijacking of British Islam, said they had purchased a number of allegedly extremist Islamic books at the mosque.
 The mosque disputed the allegation, and sued for libel, a case that was struck on the technicality that the mosque as an unincorporated charitable trust is not a corporate entity or legal person and thus not able to claim defamation.
-Subsequent action by the mosque and its trustees was settled out of court, with the mosque paying some of Policy Exchange's legal fees and with Policy Exchange, while neither retracting nor apologising for their claim of sale, stating that they "never sought to suggest that the literature cited in the Report was sold or distributed at the mosque with the knowledge or consent of the Mosque’s trustees or staff."; both sides claimed the settlement as a victory.
+Subsequent action by the mosque and its trustees was settled out of court, with the mosque paying some of Policy Exchange's legal fees and with Policy Exchange, while neither retracting nor apologising for their claim of sale, stating that they "never sought to suggest that the literature cited in the Report was sold or distributed at the mosque with the knowledge or consent of the Mosque's trustees or staff."; both sides claimed the settlement as a victory.

 2014–2016: Incidents

 In 2014, HSBC Bank closed Finsbury Park Mosque's bank account, and the mosque, unable to open an account with any other high street banks, was forced to turn to a small Islamic bank.
-The closure was prompted by information in World-Check, a confidential database owned by Thomson Reuters, about reported links to terrorism before 2005 as well as the purported Muslim Brotherhood links of a current mosque trustee.
+The closure was prompted by information in World-Check, a confidential database owned by Thomson Reuters, about reported links to terrorism before 2005 as well as the purported links of a current mosque trustee to Muslim Brotherhood, considered a terrorist organization by the US, UAE, and Saudi Arabia.
 In response, the mosque filed a legal case against Thomson Reuters, which was settled in 2017, with Reuters agreeing to issue an apology and pay damages.

 In August 2014, police arrived at the mosque after a dispute between an Al Arabiya reporter and the mosque's manager.
 Both men called the police.
 The mosque manager claimed that the reporter was engaged in "malicious journalism," while the reporter claimed that he was detained by the manager until the police arrived 30 minutes later.

 In January 2015, after the Charlie Hebdo shooting, the mosque's "former links with radical preachers resurfaced after the Paris attacks as it was alleged that the Charlie Hebdo gunmen were followers of Djamel Beghal, a radical preacher based there in the late 1990s."
 The mosque received death threats and hate mail.
 In November 2015, following a mail threat, a man attempted to set fire to the mosque, an attack that reportedly failed because of heavy rain.
 In July 2016, a man threw rotten pork meat at the mosque.